linuxplayground/z80-compiler-kit-libcpm/docs/LIBRARY.md

 file.

-This is not intended to be a fully featured standard library set for CPM and the Fuzix-Compiler-Kit.
+This is not intended to be a fully featured standard library set for CPM and the FUZIX-Compiler-Kit.
 Rather, it's meant to make development with C on the Z80-Retro! and Z80-Nouveau platforms easier to manage without adding a significant amount of overhead and bloat.

-Compilation is fast on a modern desktop PC and the Fuzix compiler is easy to install and use.
+Compilation is fast on a modern desktop PC and the FUZIX compiler is easy to install and use.

 So while this is not a fully featured C development environment, I think there